seamapi/javascript/README.md

 and optimized for use in both client and server applications.

 The repository does not contain the SDK code.
-Instead, it re-exports from a core set of Seam modules.
+Instead, it re-exports from a core set of Seam modules:

-_While this SDK is still in preview, please refer to the individual README files in these repositories for additional usage documentation not yet available in the primary Seam documentation.
-See [this issue for a draft migration guide](https://github.com/seamapi/javascript-next/issues/1) from the seamapi package._

 - [@seamapi/http]: JavaScript HTTP client for the Seam API written in TypeScript.
 - [@seamapi/webhook]: Webhook SDK for the Seam API written in TypeScript.